-This system, which proved very satisfactory, was carried out in combination with the ordinary methods of tarmim.
-In many villages the latter could be adopted for the whole area; in a few villages the modified system had to be followed throughout; in a considerable number of villages it had to be followed for part of the area The great merit of this combiantion of methods was that it obviated square laying in many estates where the cultivated area had increased largely.
+This system, which proved very satisfactory, was carried out in com-bination with the ordinary methods of tarmim.
+In many villages the latter could be adopted for the whole area; in a few villages the modified system had to be followed throughout; in a considerable number of villages it had to be followed throughout; in a considerable number of villages it had to be followed for part of the area The great merit of this combiantion of methods was that it obviated square laying in many estates where the culti-vated area had increased largely.
 It would not, of course, have been possible had not the settlement maps been unusually accurate.
-Complete re-measurement was necessary in 46 estates only.
+Complete re-measure-ment was necessary in 46 estates only. ment was necessary in 46 estates only.

-Over a large part of the Sidhnai circles, the maps of last settlement showed fields of 4 bighas, usually of rectangular shape.
+Over a large part of the Sidhnai circles, the maps of last settle-ment showed fields of 4 bighas, usually of rectangular shape.
 Sometimes the boundaries did not exist on the ground and the practical work of measurement consisted of marking them out and insisting on the land-owners making the boundaries of suitable size.

-23 Attempts were made to get land-owners to carry out qilabandi, and they agreed in 34 villages, most of which are in the Mailsi tahsil.
-Usually the owners were few and little, if any, re-arrangement of proprietary holdings was necessary.
-In some cases, however, the owners have not yet fully marked on the ground the new field boundaries; nor has it been casy for them to do so, as drastic changes in the field system cannot be carried out without a good supply of water.
+Attempts were made to get land-owners to carry out qilabandi, 23.and they agreed in 34 villages, most of which are in the Mailsi tahsil.
+Usually the owners Qilabandi. were few and little, if any, re-arrangement of proprietary holdings was necessary.
+In some cases, however, the owners have not yet fully marked on the ground the new field boundaries; nor has it been easy for them to do so, as drastic changes in the field system cannot be carried out without a good supply of water.
 It has, therefore, been necessary to give them successive extensions of time for completion of the work.
 But it is obvious that unless this is done within a reasonable time new maps, according to the actual field system, must be prepared at the expense of the owners.
 I have left a note dealing with the case.
 On the whole, qilabandi is not suited to local conditions as they exist at present, and I regret that it was attempted even on a small scale.